MI Console Overview

 Logs

-NOTE: System Logs contain logs from opt/mi/log, Dataprocessor Logs contain logs from opt/mi/log/dataprocessor.
+NOTE: System Logs contain logs from opt/mi/log; Dataprocessor Logs contain logs from opt/mi/log/dataprocessor.

 Available download options are: